Samagra-Development/Samagra-Website/src/pages/team/index.md

       technology, consulting and entrepreneurial skills brought him to Samagra.

-      Utkarsh is Vice President at Samagra and currently leads the KONNECT programme in Odisha and SamagraX.
+      Utkarsh is Vice President at Samagra and currently leads the KONNECT & LEAP programmes in Odisha & Krishi SAMRIDHI programme in Uttar Pradesh.
     image: /img/utkarsh_7885-1-.jpg
     linkedInProfile: https://www.linkedin.com/in/uvijay
     name: Utkarsh Vijay
-    project: KONNECT & SamagraX
+    project: KONNECT, LEAP & Krishi SAMRIDHI
   - bio: >-
       Utsav holds an MBA and a Bachelor’s degree in Foundations of Management from IIM Indore.
 Before joining Samagra, he was working as a Senior